 Marketing yourself in your pitch, tips, potential questions and more

 In this blog you will learn best practice for marketing yourself in your pitch when seeking investment.
-The tips and advice in this blog below are based on pitches that four early stage entrepreneurs gave to a judging panel at Enterprise Tuesday at the Cambridge Judge Business School.
+The tips and advice in this blog article below are based on pitches that four early stage entrepreneurs gave to a judging panel at Enterprise Tuesday at the Cambridge Judge Business School.

 Introducing the panel and entrepreneurs